VibeCodeAi/vibe-arena-website/AIRTABLE_SETUP.md

 ## Environment Variables

-Create a `.env.local` file in the root of your project with the following variables:
+Create a `.env` file in the root of your project with the following variables:

 ```
-NEXT_PUBLIC_AIRTABLE_API_KEY=your_airtable_api_key_here
+AIRTABLE_API_KEY=your_airtable_api_key_here
-NEXT_PUBLIC_AIRTABLE_BASE_ID=your_airtable_base_id_here
+AIRTABLE_BASE_ID=your_airtable_base_id_here
-NEXT_PUBLIC_AIRTABLE_TABLE_NAME=Waitlist
+AIRTABLE_TABLE_NAME=Waitlist
 ```

 Replace the placeholder values with your actual API key and base ID.

 ## Security Considerations

-Note that using `NEXT_PUBLIC_` prefix means these variables will be exposed in the client-side code.
+Note that using environment variables in a Vite client-side application means these variables will be embedded in your JavaScript bundle.
 For a production environment, consider:

-1. Creating a server-side API endpoint to handle the Airtable communication
+1. Creating a backend API endpoint to handle the Airtable communication
-2. Use environment variables without the `NEXT_PUBLIC_` prefix for the server-side code
+2. Moving sensitive API keys to the server-side environment
-3. Implement rate limiting and other security measures
+3. Implementing rate limiting and other security measures

 For a simple waitlist implementation as described here, the current approach is acceptable for a prototype, but should be replaced with a more secure solution before going to production.